wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ## Playback session termination {#playback-session-termination}

-To explicitly terminate a WHIP session, the WHEP player MUST perform an HTTP DELETE request to the WHEP session URL returned in the Location header field of the initial HTTP POST.
-Upon receiving the HTTP DELETE request, the WHIP session will be removed and the resources freed on the media server, terminating the ICE and DTLS sessions.
+To explicitly terminate a WHEP session, the WHEP player MUST perform an HTTP DELETE request to the WHEP session URL returned in the Location header field of the initial HTTP POST.
+Upon receiving the HTTP DELETE request, the WHEP session will be removed and the resources freed on the media server, terminating the ICE and DTLS sessions.

 A media server terminating a session MUST follow the procedures in {{Section 5.2 of !RFC7675}}  for immediate revocation of consent.